 Web Application Firewall Technology Features

-In addition to being fully managed, Web Security Manager is also a technologically advanced WAF and includes many features to protect websites from DoS and other attacks.
+In addition to being fully managed, our managed WAF is also a technologically advanced WAF and includes many features to protect websites from DoS and other attacks.
 These include:

 - Network level protection includes limiting request rate and concurrency by outright blocking IPs exceeding limits.